-He is Director of Intelligent Design Associates Limited, established in 2011, which a strategic interdisciplinary 3D design studio focused on the commercial ethical-technical design space.
+Chris is Director of Intelligent Design Associates Limited, a strategic interdisciplinary 3D design studio focused on the commercial ethical-technical design space.

 In 1992 he exhibited new work with the UK’s British European Design Group at Designlabor – a hybrid postgraduate education and consultancy organisation in Germany.
 Following the exhibition, he was invited to return as a visiting postgraduate lecturer and to lead development on their social design projects, such as Weserbus, a high-speed, public river transport system.